JenniferByrnes/weather-playlist/README.md

-# Weather Playlist
+# State Abortion Policy
-A class project to use open API calls to build a spotify playlist based on the current weather conditions.
+A class project to use open API calls to display current abortion policy for a given US state.

 ## Purpose
-The user can let their music match the weather.
+The user can choose a US state and see current abortion policy.

 ## Built With
 * HTML